 At E&G Solicitors in Spain we have been advising and assisting purchasers of property all over Spain, both the mainland and the islands, since 2004.

-If you have any questions or if you would like us to assist you in relation to a property purchase in Spain, please contact us at email@example.com, by telephone on 020 3478 1420 or submit your query using our contact form.
+If you have any questions regarding the costs of purchasing property in Spain, or if you would like us to assist you in relation to a property purchase in Spain, please contact us at firstname.lastname@example.org, by telephone on 020 3478 1420 or submit your query using our contact form.